Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 * Scorecount.
 * Spacebar input.
 * Buttons to start and re-start game.
-* Footer - Contact Information and GitHub Repo Information
+* Footer - Contact Information and GitHub Repository Information

 ### Actions Left to Implement

 * Levels: 'Easy' and 'Hard' mode will be added in a future release.
-The easy level will be at a slow speed with the obstaclefurther apart to give the user an easier chance to make it past obstacles.
-Hard mode will start with the speed faster, also the obstacles will be closer together to give a more challenging expierence for the user.
+The easy mode will be at a slow speed with a greater distance between obstacles, giving the user a higher chance of making it past the obstacles.
+The hard mode will start with a faster speed, the obstacles will also be closer together to provide the user with a more challenging experience.

 ****
 ## Technologies
 * [HTML](https://en.wikipedia.org/wiki/HTML)
-	* This project uses HTML as the main language used to complete the structure of the Website.
+	* HTML is the main language used to complete the structure of the website.
 * [CSS](https://en.wikipedia.org/wiki/CSS)
-	* This project uses custom written CSS to style the Website.
+	* Custom written CSS is used in this project to style the website.
 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
-	* This project uses JavaScript for functionality through the Website, this includes the Cranky Bird game, onclick button functions.
+	* JavaScript is used for functionality throughout the website; this applies to both the Cranky Bird game and the onclick button functions.
 * [Bootstrap](https://getbootstrap.com/)
-	* The Bootstrap framework is used throughout this website for layouts and styling.
+	* The Bootstrap framework is used throughout the website for layouts and styling.
 * [Gitpod](https://gitpod.io/workspaces)
-	* Gitpod is used to develop the Website.
+	* Gitpod is used to develop the website.
 * [GitHub](https://github.com/)
-	* GithHub is the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.
+	* The source code for the website is stored in the hosting site GitHub.
+[Git Pages](https://pages.github.com/) is used for the deployment of the live site.
 * [Git](https://git-scm.com/)
-	* Git is used as version control software to commit and push code to the GitHub repository where the source code is stored.
+	* Git is used as version control software to commit and push code to the GitHub repository (i.e. the storage location of the source code).
 * [Figma](https://www.figma.com/file/7ic47sIHwTefP0dWBJdFzB/Untitled?node-id=0%3A1)
-	* This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
+	* The wireframes for 'The Skeleton Plane' stage of UX design were created using Figma.
 * [Favicon](https://favicon.io/)
-    * Favicon.io was used to make the site favicon
+    * Favicon.io was used to make the site favicon.
 * [Techsini](http://techsini.com/multi-mockup/index.php)
-    * tecnisih.com Multi Device Website Mockup Generator was used to create the Mock up image in this README.
+    * tecnisih.com Multi Device Website Mockup Generator was used to create the mockup image in this README.
 * [Excel](https://www.microsoft.com/en-ie/microsoft-365/excel)
-    * Excel was used to create the bar chart diplaying difficulty / importance information.
+    * Excel was used to create the bar chart illustrating difficulty / importance information.

 ****
 ## Testing